Keraloon/French-Translation-DQMT3D/README.md

 All Wi-Fi and Streetpass texts has been kept in English (and location on the mini map too)

 This is not a patch in xDelta for now.

+If you find problems within the texts, let me know.